 The Spark Community

-Spark Venture offers options for you to help learn about and invest in sustainable solutions for children living in poverty.
+Spark Venture offers options for you to help learn about and invest in sustainable solutions to lift children out of poverty.

-Transformation Trips.
-Spark facilitates volunteer travel opportunities to visit our partners and experience their harsh realities and heroic humanitarian efforts first hand.
-In addition to a portion of the trip costs going to support the partner organization, many participants also choose to make a follow-up investment—further supporting Spark's Partnership Model.
+Partnership Trips.
+Spark facilitates volunteer travel opportunities to visit our partners in Zambia and Nicaragua and experience their harsh realities and heroic humanitarian efforts first hand.
+In addition to a portion of the trip costs going to support the partner organization, many participants also choose to make a follow-up investment, further supporting Spark's Partnership Model.